AlexNoyanov/ArduinoProjects/README.md

 # ArduinoProjects
-Move this projects to the Arduino folder
+This projects created by Alexander Noyanov.
-Created by Alexander Noyanov
+Move it to the Arduino folder